 Fill in the other space with more holes.
 Make the holes smaller than the ones used to make the constellations because it will set the constellations apart.

-Put the encircled aluminum sheet inside the jar.
+Put the encircled aluminum sheet inside the constellation jar.
 Turn the click light on and place the it inside.
 Top with the lid.
 I spray painted my jar lid.
 It’s looks nicer and smells less like pickles.

-Take into a dark room and enjoy.
+Take into a dark room and enjoy your very own constellation jar.

 The night sky in a holdable form.
 I connected the dots below so you can see them too.
 The Little Dipper, the Big Dipper, Draco and part of Orion.